-There are two interrupt sources on the ADMC200 that may be independently enabled to generate interrupts.
+There are three interrupt sources on the ADMC201 that may be independently enabled to generate interrupts.
 The first interrupt source is the Analog Input Block, which, if enabled, generates an interrupt at the end of conversion.
 The second interrupt source is the Vector Transformation Block, which, if enabled, generates an interrupt at the end of a Vector Transformation.
+The third interrupt source is the Digital I/O Block.
+Each digital I/O bit, if configured for input and enabled, generates an interrupt when its input level changes.

 When a 1 is stored in Bit 7 of the SYSCTRL register, ADC interrupts are enabled.
 When a 1 is stored in Bit 6 of the SYSCTRL register, Vector Transformation interrupts are enabled.
-Upon a reset of the chip, both bits are set to the default condition, 0, thus disabling all interrupts.
+When a 1 is stored in any of Bits 6-11 of the PIOCTRL register, digital I/O change of state interrupts are enabled for Bits 0-5 respectively.
+Upon a reset of the chip, all bits are set to the default condition, 0, thus disabling all interrupts.

 When an enabled interrupt occurs, Bit 11 of the SYSSTAT register becomes a 1.
 If that interrupt had been an ADC interrupt, Bit 0 of SYSSTAT register would also be set to 1.
 If that interrupt had been a Vector Transformation interrupt, Bit 1 of SYSSTAT would be set to 1.
-Whenever the SYSSTAT register is read, these three bits go back to their default state, 0, immediately after their values are loaded onto the data bus.
-Upon a reset, these three bits also go to their default state, 0.
+If that interrupt had been a digital I/O interrupt, then Bit 2 of the SYSSTAT would be set to 1.
+Whenever the SYSSTAT register is read, these four bits go back to their default state, 0, immediately after their values are loaded onto the data bus.
+Upon a reset, these four bits also go to their default state, 0.

-The $\overline{IRQ}$ pin has an open-drain driver, which will drive it low at the appropriate times, but the user must supply an external pull-up resistor to bring the node back high when it is not being pulled low.
+The \overline{IRQ} pin has an open-drain driver, which will drive it low at the appropriate times, but the user must supply an external pullup resistor to bring the node back high when it is not being pulled low.

-The $\overline{IRQ}$ pin operates in one of two modes, edge mode or level mode.
-In edge mode, when an enabled interrupt occurs, the $\overline{IRQ}$ pin will be driven low for one system clock period.
-In level mode, when an enable interrupt occurs, the $\overline{IRQ}$ pin will be driven low, and will remain low until the SYSSTAT register is read.
+The \overline{IRQ} pin operates in one of two modes, edge mode or level mode.
+In edge mode, when an enabled interrupt occurs, the \overline{IRQ} pin will be driven low for one system clock period.
+In level mode, when an enable interrupt occurs, the \overline{IRQ} pin will be driven low, and will remain low until the SYSSTAT register is read.
 The combination of level mode and the open-drain driver allows multiple interrupt sources in an application to drive a single interrupt input line on the host DSP or microprocessor.
 Edge mode or level mode is determined with Bit 8 of the SYSCTRL register.
-Edge mode (0) is the default; a 1 in this bit will put the $\overline{IRQ}$ pin into level mode.
+Edge mode (0) is the default; a 1 in this bit will put the \overline{IRQ} pin into level mode.

-The recommended method of using the interrupt generation capability is to set edge or level mode, enable the appropriate interrupts, and then monitor the $\overline{IRQ}$ line.
-After the $\overline{IRQ}$ pin goes low, the SYSSTAT register of the ADMC200 should be read, (1) to determine if it was this chip that caused the interrupt, if other lines are wired together with this $\overline{IRQ}$ pin, and (2) if it was this chip, to determine if it was generated by the Analog Input Block or the Vector Transformation Block.
+The recommended method of using the interrupt generation capability is to set edge or level mode, enable the appropriate interrupts, and then monitor the \overline{IRQ} line.
+After the \overline{IRQ} pin goes low, the SYSSTAT register of the ADMC201 should be read, (1) to determine if it was this chip that caused the interrupt, if other lines are wired together with this \overline{IRQ} pin, and (2) if it was this chip, to determine if it was generated by the Analog Input, Digital I/O and/or the Vector Transformation Blocks.
 Once this is done, the appropriate interrupt handling routine may be executed.